ualex73/monitor_docker/README.md

      **Answer:** Such feature goes outside of the scope of monitor_docker and there are few other options available for this.
 You can use https://newreleases.io or https://github.com/crazy-max/diun/
 12. **Question:** Is Docker via SSH supported?
      **Answer:** No, the Docker library used, does not support it.
 There is a small _but_, maybe you can get it to work via `socat`.
 The following URL may help you: https://serverfault.com/questions/127794/forward-local-port-or-socket-file-to-remote-socket-file/362833#362833
-13. **Question:** Can the sensors have an unique entity identifiers?
+13. **Question:** Can the sensors have unique entity identifiers?
 This is useful for renaming it in the HA GUI
-     **Answer:** This is not possible, due to the nature how this integration works.
-The docker name needs to be consistent across restart and recreate, this can be only doing by overruling the entity identifier as it is working now
+     **Answer:** This is not possible, due to the nature of how this integration works.
+The docker name needs to be consistent across restart and recreate, this can be only done by overruling the entity identifier as it is working now

 ## Credits